EGI-Federation/SVG-advisories/SVG:Advisory-SVG-2020-16806.md

 Sites installing directly from dCache should see [R 1].

-# More Information
+## More Information

 The macaroon based tokens are used by quite a small number of sites and IP restrictions are used even less.
 Few sites are likely to be affected by this vulnerability.

-# Affected software details
+## Affected software details

-This is fixed in dcache versions 5.2.26, 6.0.20, 6.1.9 and 6.2.1.
+This is fixed in dCache versions 5.2.26, 6.0.20, 6.1.9 and 6.2.1.

 Previous supported versions 5.2.x, 6.0.x, 6.1.x and 6.2.x are all affected.